davidwcraig/py-ode-praxis/README.md

 This is a practice repository I have set up for Python code, etc.
 It has two main purposes:
 - To learn how to use Git;
+- to learn how to use GitHub;
-- To write some physics-oriented numerical Python code.
+- to write some physics-oriented numerical Python code.

+__-David W Craig__